Building a Scalable Design System

 Distinct visual states that communicate meaning

-Logical screen reader label hierarchy
+Logical headings hierarchy

 Descriptive labels